On the number of excursion sets of planar Gaussian fields: Critical point densities

 \begin{lemma} Let $f$ be a stationary random field satisfying Conditions~\ref{conditions main results}.
 Then with probability one all saddle points of $f$ are either upper connected or lower connected but not both. \end{lemma} This result is proven in Section~\ref{s:topological}.
 We are now ready to prove Proposition~\ref{p:density existence}.

-\begin{proof}[Proof of Proposition~\ref{p:density existence}] Let $f$ be the Gaussian field with spectral measure $\rho\in\mathcal{P}$.
+\begin{proof}[Proof (Proposition~\ref{p:density existence})] Let $f$ satisfy Conditions \ref{Conditions 1}.
 We fix a compact $\Omega\subset\R^2$ such that $\partial\Omega$ has finite Hausdorff-$1$ measure and consider $N_h(\ell)$, the number of critical points of $f|_\Omega$ of type $h$ with value greater than $\ell$, where $h=m^-,s,m^+$ correspond to local minima, saddle points and local maxima respectively.
 If $(f(0),\nabla^2 f(0))$ has a non-degenerate distribution, then by a Kac-Rice formula (specifically, Corollary 11.2.2 of \cite{RFG}, which requires that $\partial\Omega$ has finite Hausdorff-1 measure)

 where $i$ is the index corresponding to $h$ and $\phi$ denotes the standard Gaussian probability density.
 The third equality follows from the definition of conditioning on a Gaussian variable.
 If $(f(0),\nabla^2 f(0))$ has a degenerate distribution then $f(0)$ can be expressed as a linear combination of the elements of $\nabla^2 f(0)$ almost surely.
 Substituting in this expression for $f(0)$ allows us to apply Kac-Rice and the arguments above to derive \eqref{Density existence} in this case too.
 Then, by Gaussian regression, $\mathbb{E}(\lvert\det\nabla^2 f(0)\rvert\id_{\text{Index}\nabla^2 f(0)=i}\:|\:f(0)=u)$ is a continuous function of $u$ (see, e.g., Proposition~1.2 of \cite{azais2009level}).
 This proves the existence and continuity of the densities $p_{m^+},p_{m^-}$ and $p_s$, and the fact that $p_{m^+}(x) = p_{m^-}(-x)$ follows from the symmetry of $f$.